sterlingmuller/MultiValueDictionary/README.md

 npm run test:coverage
 ```

-Example dictionary files for testing the `IMPORT` command can be found in the `test/assets` folder.
+Example dictionary files for manually testing the `IMPORT` command can be found in the `test/assets` folder.